mrdb303/te-bootcamp-wk03-assignment01/README.md

 The following stretch goals were implemented

-- The page uses event listeners, including 'keydown' functionality; ArrowRight and ArrowLeft to step through images, while ArrowUp and ArrowDown flips the navigation box between the top and bottom of the page
+- The page uses event listeners, including 'keydown' functionality; ArrowRight and ArrowLeft to step through images, while ArrowUp and ArrowDown flips the navigation box between the top and bottom of the page - tab can be used to switch to the onscreen left and right buttons, but this is clunky as there doesn't seem to be a way to force where the tab is located and show where it is located on page load.
+'Right' appears to be the logical place for the tab to start, as it isn't possible to move left from the first image displayed.

 - By using Windows 'Narrator' and clicking on the alt text description box at the bottom left of the page, Narrator announces the alt text of the selected image.